 In professional powerlifting, bicep tears are a valid concern of using a mixed grip.
 However, recreational lifters and bodybuilders probably don’t need to worry about that too much since they’re not going nearly as heavy or hard on the deadlift (or at least they shouldn’t be).

 Even so, a mixed grip can result in undesirable muscle/strength imbalances.
-And I’d be remiss to claim using a mixed grip is the safest option.
+And we'd be remiss to claim using a mixed grip is the safest option.

 That said, eventually, your double overhand grip strength will hinder how much you can deadlift.
 You’ll need to upgrade your grip to continue getting stronger.
 Other than mixed grip, you’re left with two options: use a hook grip or lifting straps for your heavy sets.

 Hook grip avoids the pitfalls of mixed grip while yielding the same grip-enhancing benefits.
 However, there’s a trade-off.
 It’s painful.
 If you’re okay with the pain, then try it out.
 If your sole focus is on building muscle, straps are the preferable option here unless you’re a masochist.

 Straps shouldn’t be used as a crutch for a weak grip.
 So make sure you’re not letting your ego run the show here.
 You have to be intentional.